yosephdev/portfolio-website/README.md

 ## ✨ Key Features

 - **🎨 Sleek & Responsive Design**: A modern, minimalist UI built with Tailwind CSS, ensuring a seamless experience across all devices (desktop, tablet, mobile).
-- **🌙 Dynamic Dark Mode**: Effortlessly switch between light and dark themes for optimal viewing comfort.
+- **🌙 Dynamic Dark Mode**: Effortlessly switch between light and dark themes for optimal viewing comfort with theme-aware components.
 - **📝 Integrated Blog System**: Share your knowledge with a powerful, Markdown-based blog featuring syntax highlighting and robust content management.
-- **💼 Interactive Project Showcase**: Highlight your work with a dynamic project gallery, complete with detailed pages for each project.
+- **💼 Interactive Project Showcase**: Highlight your work with a dynamic project gallery powered by a centralized data structure, complete with detailed pages for each project.
 - **📚 Curated Resources Section**: Provide valuable downloadable content (PDFs, code snippets, guides) for the developer community.
 - **📧 Seamless Newsletter Integration**: Grow your audience with Beehiiv-powered newsletter subscription functionality.
+- **🎬 Enhanced Hero Section**: Dynamic video background with smooth fade transitions and theme-adaptive overlays.
+- **🌍 Multi-language Support**: Separate German and English CV downloads for international opportunities.
 - **⚡ Blazing Fast Performance**: Optimized with Vite for rapid development builds and lightning-fast production loading times.
 - **🔍 SEO-Friendly Architecture**: Built with meta tags, structured data, and sitemap generation for enhanced search engine visibility.
 - **♿ Accessibility First**: Developed with WCAG compliance in mind, ensuring keyboard navigation support and an inclusive user experience.